 Solid recovery of Dutch economy under its own steam

 In its six-monthly estimate, DNB reports that the Dutch economy is recovering at a solid pace, with domestic spending being the main driver of growth.
 In 2016, the estimated economic growth temporarily drops slightly to 1.5%, but is expected to pick up again and reach 1.9% in 2017 and 2.0% in 2018.
 The sustained growth is also visible in the labour market; unemployment declines from 6.9% of the working population in 2015 to 5.7% in 2018.

 Launch of public consultation on application of bail-in tool

-The national resolution authority has been given a number of tools to ensure continuation of a bank's critical functions following resolution.
+DNB, as the national resolution authority, has been given a number of tools to ensure continuation of a bank's critical functions following resolution.
 The bail-in tool, for instance, can be used to have the shareholders and creditors of a failing bank absorb the losses, and to recapitalise the bank.
 In a public consultation round, DNB asks stakeholders to give their views on the bail-in tool.

 18 May 2016 - Supervision